 The Registration Rights Agreement will provide that certain holders of our capital stock will be entitled to rights with respect to the registration of their shares under the Securities Act.
-The registration rights will terminate upon the earlier of (i) a deemed liquidation event (such as (a) a merger or consolidation in which we are a constituent party, (b) the sale, lease, transfer, exclusive license or other disposition by us or any of our subsidiaries of all or substantially all of our assets or (c) any transaction to which we are a party in which any entity or person, or a group of related persons or entities, acquires capital stock or other equity securities representing at least a majority of the voting power of the Company (other than in connection with certain financing transactions)), (ii) such time after the completion of this offering as Rule 144 or another similar exemption under the Securities Act is available for the sale of all of such stockholders' shares without limitation during a three-month period without registration and (iii) three years following the completion of this offering.
+The registration rights will terminate upon the earlier of (i) with respect to any stockholder party thereto who then holds less than five percent of the then-outstanding common stock in the Company such time after the completion of this offering as Rule 144 or another similar exemption under the Securities Act is available for the sale of all of such stockholder's shares without limitation during a three-month period without registration and (ii) four years following the completion of this offering.
 We will generally pay the registration expenses (other than underwriting discounts and selling commissions), including the reasonable fees and disbursements, not to exceed \$50,000 of one counsel, of the holders of the securities registered pursuant to the registrations described below.